gaehlerm/SoftwareEngineering/README.md

 		self.weight = weight
 ```
 Slots fixes the available member variables.
 In this case, there are only the variables `price` and `weight` allowed.
 (Accidentally) adding other member variables to the `Apple` class is not possible.

+## Abstract base classes

+Though it is not required, I still recommend using abstract base classes (ABC), as done throughout this book.
+It makes the code slightly more readable as it defines the structure of the interface you are going to use and implement.

 ## C++